 Articles are sent to referees in an anonymous form, i.e. names and other personal data of the author(s) are deleted from them.
 Referees also remain anonymous – the author(s) receive no information regarding the referees reviewing their articles.

-A review should be prepared in English and sent via email to the following address:firstname.lastname@example.org
+A review should be prepared in English and sent via IJOMEH Editorial System (http://www.editorialsystem.com/ijomeh).

-Due to IJOMEH publication schedules, a review should be prepared and submitted to the editorial office within 14 days since the day of receiving an article.
-If a referee is not capable of completing this task within such deadline, please inform us about it instantly after receiving the article for a review.
+Due to IJOMEH publication schedules, a review should be prepared and submitted to the editorial office within 14 days since the day of accepting the invitation.
+If a referee is not capable of completing this task within such deadline, the reviewer should inform us about it instantly after receiving the article for a review via IJOMEH Editorial System..

 General review guidelines

 Referees are asked to prepare a detailed review evaluating the content of the article.
 The linguistic aspects are checked by a linguistic editor provided by IJOMEH.
-Poor level of English, making it difficult to understand the paper should be reported by a referee, nevertheless it should not be a decisive factor leading to the paper being dismissed.
+Poor level of English, making the paper difficult to understand should be reported by a referee, nevertheless it should not be a decisive factor leading to the paper being dismissed.